eyshin05/neuro-imaging-tutorials/1_setup-environment-in-AWS/README.md

 * AWS is an acronym for Amazon Web Services.
 * In short, it's just server cloud services.
 * See here: https://aws.amazon.com/what-is-aws/
-* If you have a server and want to setting it up your server, just skip 1).
+* If you have a server and want to set it up your server, just skip 1).

 ## 1) Making an AWS EC2 Instance
 * See this link: https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/
   * Notice; Select an Ubuntu 16.04 instead of an Amazon Linux AMI in step 2 (configure step).
   * Use ssh command `ssh -i 'c:\Users\yourusername\.ssh\MyKeyPair.pem' ubuntu@{IP_Address}` instead of `ec2-user` for connecting.
-  * Other options are same
+  * Other options are the same

 ## 2) Setting up the NiLearn package
 * In this case, Python3.5 would already be installed.
 You can check it by typing `python3` in the connected AWS.